tilakpatidar/bot-marvin/README.md

     _id : is the url
-    parseFile : is the file name present in parsers dir (default: 'nutch') priority : is from 1-10 indicates the number of urls of domain in a bucket of 10 urls.
+    parseFile : is the file name present in parsers dir (default: 'nutch') priority : is from 1-100 indicates the percentage of urls of the domain in a single crawl job.
-    Number of urls of a domain in batch = (priority/10) * batch_size
+    Number of urls of a domain in batch = (priority/100) * batch_size
     Fetch interval is recrawl interval supported values (always|weekly|monthly|yearly) you can add custom time intervals in the config

     */